-The AI has identified eight current barriers to fair housing choice and affordable housing.
+The AI has identified eight current barriers affordable housing.
 For each impediment, recommendations and outcome measures have been identified for activities that can help to alleviate these impediments moving forward.
 The current impediments to affordable are:

-- 1. Significant Income Inequality Between Race or Ethnicity - 2.
-High Non-White Denial Rate for Home Loans - 3.
-Shortage of New Multi-Family Rental Development - 4.
-High Percentage of Renters Who are Cost Burdened - 5.
-Accelerating Rise in Single-Family Home Values - 6.
-Missed Opportunities to Address Homelessness - 7.
-Funding Shortage for New Affordable Housing - 8.
-Shortage of Handicapped Accessible Housing and Above-Average Poverty Rates return on residential investment
+- 1. Shortage of New Multi-Family Rental Development - 2.
+High Percentage of Renters Who are Cost Burdened - 3.
+Accelerating Rise in Single-Family Home Values - 4.
+Missed Opportunities to Address Homelessness - 5.
+Funding Shortage for New Affordable Housing - 6.
+Shortage of Handicapped Accessible Housing and Above-Average Poverty Rates

-Actions it planned to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the
+Actions it planned to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment